MLHale/nebraska-gencyber/teachers/firewall/README.md

 What would happen if we re-ordered these rules?
 Specifically if Rule 3 was exchanged with Rule 1.

 Discussion:
 * Inbound and outbound rules are typically maintained in separate lists.
 We will see this shortly.
+Rule 3 is typically implemented as a ```Default Policy```

 [Top](#table-of-contents)

 ## Windows Firewall

 As mentioned before Windows has a built-in firewall.
-Depending on the profile (type) of Network your computer is connected to, the firewall can be configured to have different behavior.
-Your home network should be set to "Private" profile, while coffee-shop and airport networks are set to the "Public" profile.
-Enterprise computers are typically part of a "Domain".
-For this option, the "Domain" profile is used.
+Depending on the profile (type) of Network your computer is connected to, the firewall can be configured to have a different behavior.
+Your home network should be assigned the ```Private``` profile, while coffee-shop and airport networks are best assigned to the ```Public``` profile.
+Enterprise computers are typically part of a ```Domain``` in a enterprise network.
+For this option, the ```Domain``` profile is used.
 When you bring up the firewall, you will see these profiles listed.
+You will also see the default policy for inbound and outbound network connections associated with each profile.

 > ![Windows firewall](./img/network-profiles.png)